Discussing Your Art with the Audience

 Art lovers and buyers want to get to know the artist, to connect with the person and the piece, to learn a bit about what inspires.
 Art is personal, speaking to the mind, body, and soul, and it’s subjective on many levels.
 When your art connects with someone, it’s helpful to be able to adequately and eloquently walk the viewer through your vision and help them explore theirs.

 As an artist, I have strong feelings about what my work means, though often viewers have their own visions.
 For some artists, this is difficult to accept, that someone has a different opinion than the one the artist wants to portray.
 I however enjoy hearing about and experiencing the things others see in my art and taking that journey with them.

-While discussing your art may not be many artists’ favorite thing to do, I personally find it to be one of the most enjoyable aspects of being an artist.
-I’ve realized that, beyond expressing yourself through your work, talking about your art is integral and forms strong connections with your audience.
+While discussing your art may not be many artists’ favorite things to do, I personally find it to be one of the most enjoyable aspects of being an artist.
+I’ve realized that beyond expressing yourself through your work, talking about your art is integral and forms strong connections with your audience.